simonegli8/AsyncLock/README.md

 ## Async Global Mutex
 The class `AsyncMutexLock` works exactly like `AsyncLock`, except that it uses a cross process machine wide file lock.
 It can be used as an async friendly version of a global Mutex.
 For this, you create a named lock by calling the constructor `AsyncMutexLock("MyMutexName")`.
-You can then synchronize proecesses using this global lock.
+You can then synchronize processes using this global lock.